 or if you are using any of the quad-core Pis, append the -j4 parameter to build in parallel.
 Make sure you have proper cooling in this case, the 3+ this should run fine without getting throtled too much.

 The compilation time depends on the components being built, speed of your SD card, etc .
 You can expect about 2-3 hours on a Raspberry Pi 3 when built with parallel make (make -j4).

-Note: It might happen that parallel build needs too much memory, in that case run with just one process or try -j2, -j3
+Note: It might happen that parallel build needs too much memory and the compiler will crash.
+In this case try run with just one process or try -j3 or just -j2.

 Install the build

 The compilation should finnish without any errors, if it does not, double check that you have all the dependecies installed and run configure correctly.

 If all is well, install Qt by running